elunna/nerfhack-changelog/README.md

 * giant praying mantis has a higher level
 * grave trolls can spawn in graves/graveyards
 * grave troll corpses cause sickness when eaten
-* grave trolls are huge
+* grave trolls are huge and have thick hides
 * gugs are now orange
 * jiggling blobs can jump
 * kamadan are recolored to light green, can now jump, have infravision, and get some poisonous snake bites